ARTenshi/robovision_ros2/robovision_4/README.md

 ros::init(argc, argv, "image_listener");
 ```

-Now, again, we need to create a ROS handler for our subcriber.
-Here, we tell ROS which function will be calles every time a new image arrives:
+Now, again, we need to create a ROS handler for our subscriber.
+Here, we tell ROS which function will be called every time a new image arrives:

 ```
 ros::NodeHandle nh;